mikecinnamon/MLearning/[ML-21] Example - The dogs vs cats data set.md

 ## Q2a.
 Converting images to tensors

-we are going to use now the package `opencv`.
+We use now the package `opencv`.
+It is not included in the Anaconda distribution (but it is available in Colab notebooks).
 You can install it with `pip install opencv-python`.
 We import it as `cv2`.

 ```
 In [12]: import numpy as np, cv2
 ```

-We convert the JPG files to NumPy arrays.
-These arrays must have the same shape so they can be packed in the training and test feature arrays and processed by a neural network model.
-We write a function to loop over the folders jusr created in question Q1.
+For our training job of this example, we convert the JPG files to NumPy arrays.
+These arrays must have the same shape so they can be packed in the training and test features arrays, and processed by a neural network model.
+We write a function to loop over the folders just created in question Q1.
 The resources involved are:

 * The `opencv` function `imread()` converts a JPEG file to a NumPy array.
 This is a classic Matplotlib function incorporated by many packages.
 It works the same for other image formats (such as BMP or PNG).

 * The `opencv` function `resize()` changes the shape of the resulting array in a way that is equivalent to changing the resolution of a picture.
 Note that resizing is not the same as reshaping: when reshaping, the terms of the array do not change, they are indexed in a different way.
 Here we create the new array by interpolating in the original array.
 The resolution 150 $\times$ 150, which is arbitrary, is taken from the book.
+The argument `interpolation=cv2.INTER_LANCZOS4` specifies the interpolation algorithm used.
+I omit the technicalities here.

 * Once every picture has been transformed into a 3D array of shape `(150, 150, 3)`, we reshape the resulting array to `(1, 150, 150, 3)`.
 Remember that, in example ML-20, the input of the convolutional network was a 4D tensor.